tuyendq/lthwlinuxshell/README.md

 # Learn Linux Shell the Hard Way
-A clone òf Learn The Hard Way series by Zed A. Shaw[https://learncodethehardway.org/]
+A clone of Learn The Hard Way series by Zed A. Shaw[https://learncodethehardway.org/]

 ## Check current shell
 ` $ echo $0 \